joemasilotti/turbolinks/README.md

 ```

 Links with Turbolinks disabled will be handled normally by the browser, which usually means they'll result in a full page load.

-## Canceling Visits Before They Start

-Application visits can be canceled before they start, regardless of whether they were initiated by a link click or a call to `Turbolinks.visit`.

-Listen for the `turbolinks:before-visit` event to be notified when a visit is about to start, and use `event.data.url` (or `$event.originalEvent.data.url`, when using jQuery) to check the visit's location.
-Then cancel the visit by calling `event.preventDefault()`.

-Note that `turbolinks:before-visit` does not fire for restoration visits because history has already been changed by the browser and consequently cannot be canceled.

 # Building Your Turbolinks Application